John McDermott (Gaelic footballer)

-John McDermott is a former Gaelic footballer who played for the Meath county team.
-He had much success playing inter-county football in the 1990s on the Meath teams managed by Sean Boylan.
-For Meath he played in the midfield position.
+John McDermott is a former Irish Gaelic footballer who played for the Meath county team.
+He won a number of inter-county football titles, during the 1990s, on the Meath teams managed by Sean Boylan.
+For Meath, he played in the midfield position.

 Playing career

 Club

 McDermott played club football first for Curraha and later Skryne.

 Inter-county

 McDermott was on the Meath panel that reached the 1991 All-Ireland Senior Football Championship Final.
 He had to be taken off injured in Meath's surprising first round loss to Laois in 1992.
-Then he was wild lucky not to be sent off in the 1996 All-Ireland Senior Football Championship Final.
+He was lucky not to be sent off in the 1996 All-Ireland Senior Football Championship Final.

-During his playing career he won two All-Ireland Senior Football Championship medals (1996, 1999), as well as three Leinster Senior Football Championship medals and one National Football League medal.
+During his playing career, he won two All-Ireland Senior Football Championship medals (1996, 1999), as well as three Leinster Senior Football Championship medals and one National Football League medal.
 He also won 2 All Star awards.
 He retired after the 2000 season but returned for the All-Ireland series of the 2001 season.